sa1Lx/Intro-to-ML-and-NLP/Python Modules/README.md

 * Easy-to-use API: Consistent interface and integration with other Python tools make it beginner-friendly and efficient for rapid development.

 More about SciKit Learn at [Scikit-learn Documentation](scikit_learn.md).

+# NLTK

+NLTK (Natural Language Toolkit) is a powerful, open-source Python library designed for working with human language data, also known as natural language processing (NLP).
+It provides easy-to-use interfaces and tools for a wide range of text processing tasks, making it a popular choice for students, researchers, and developers interested in analyzing and understanding text.

+## Key Features
+* Tokenization: Splitting text into words or sentences.
+* Stopwords: Common words that are often removed from text during preprocessing.
+* Stemming and Lemmatization: Reducing words to their base or root form.
+* Part-of-Speech Tagging: Assigning grammatical categories to words.
+* Named Entity Recognition: Identifying and classifying named entities in text.
+* Text Classification: Building models to categorize text into predefined classes.
+* Sentiment Analysis: Analyzing the sentiment or emotion expressed in text.

+More about NLTK at [NLTK Documentation](nltk.md).